Room Requests for Law Staff and Students

 If you cannot meet these requirements, consider serving non-alcoholic beverages.

 Contact Leadership Training to schedule training for at least two members of your team for Server Training.
 Or find volunteer students (such as LSA members) who are already trained in case training is not available prior to your event.
+The Server Training Program is designed to inform and educate alcohol providers on practical methods and legal responsibilities pertaining to the serving of alcohol on campus.

 Leadership Training Assistant